Rotate PDF Text in Python

 Rotate Entire Paragraphs in a PDF

-Our library shows advanced paragraph-level text rotation in a PDF.
+This example demonstrates advanced paragraph-level text rotation in a PDF.
 Unlike fragment-level rotation (where each text piece is rotated individually), this method rotates entire paragraphs as unified blocks at different angles.
 Each paragraph contains multiple styled text fragments, and the full paragraph is rotated at specific angles — allowing for complex, consistent layout transformations.
 This is ideal for artistic layouts, watermarks, or design-heavy PDFs where entire text sections need to be oriented in various directions.

-Creates ‘rotated_paragraphs.pdf’, containing four fully styled and rotated paragraphs:
+Creates rotated_paragraphs.pdf, containing four fully styled and rotated paragraphs:

-• each rotated at a unique angle (45°, 135°, 225°, and 315°)
+- each rotated at a unique angle (45°, 135°, 225°, and 315°)

-• each paragraph has three lines of text with colored backgrounds, underlining, and consistent styling
+- each paragraph has three lines of text with colored backgrounds, underlining, and consistent styling

-1. Create a New PDF Document.
+- Create a new PDF document.

-2. Add a blank page to hold the rotated paragraphs.
+- Add a blank page to hold the rotated paragraphs.

-4. Create and Position the Paragraph.
+- Create and position the paragraph.

-10. Save the PDF Document.
+- Save the PDF document.

 import aspose.pdf as ap